Our thanks to great number of aircraft buffs at the Mynarski Facebook page for helping putting the story together

 make out a giraffe painted on the side and the letter "L" on the fuselage what appeared to be the word "Lucky".

-With the help of Lisa it was found out to be "Lanky" not "Lucky" and she located a larger photo of the nose
+With the help of one of the forum it was found out to be "Lanky" not "Lucky" and she located a larger photo of the nose

 section showing the giraffe and the name large and clear.

 Then I found I did have a larger version of the original full side view photo, the one shown here.
 The same

 night someone sent their copy of the side view of Lanky which was discovered online.
 This original copy is

 in sepia tone and somewhat clear.
 Everything seems to be fine until.....